History of South Mimms services

 Aware that this strategy could backfire, the Department of Environment did at least note that there were already services at Bignell's Corner.
 At the time, all motorway services were owned by the DOE, but this unusual "privately owned" collection of facilities was first formally acknowledged as a potential part of the M25 in 1975.

 BP's enthusiasm for building a service area here made it the first in the country to be classed as a "private initiative", where the private sector did most of the legwork.
+The Department of Transport then acquired the site, and leased it back to BP on a 125 year agreement - the longest in the UK.

 Opening and Branding